nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-3.png

 6. Click Update, and carefully read the messages.
 If there are any problems it will tell you.
 The most common issue is directory permissions; see :ref:`setting_strong_permissions`.

-   otherwise you will see a message about checking your installation, making a backup, and moving files:
+Otherwise you will see a message about checking your installation, making a backup, and moving files:

 .. figure:: ../images/updater-4.png